lando/core/docs/scanner.md

 * <Badge type="warning" text="YELLOW" vertical="middle" /> - Scan was skipped or not attempted
 * <Badge type="danger" text="RED" vertical="middle" /> - [ComScan](https://www.youtube.com/watch?v=aV2DLkDPwM8&t=18s) has detected there *may* be a problem with your networking, routing or application

 By default the scanner will request `/` for each URL a service exposes.
 It will error for any non `2XX` code and it will retry 25 times with a slight backoff per retry.
+It _will not_ follow redirects.

 We realize there are legitimate use cases where you may not want the above behavior.
 For example you may have purposefully set up your application to emit a naughty status code.
 For these use cases, see the configuration options below: